dalerog/Klory/README.md

 ## Thanks!

 Of course, thanks to GEIST for making such a great keyboard.

-Thanks to Char for leading me down the rabbit hole.
-Thanks to Peter B. for help soldering diodes and hot swap sockets.
-Thanks Harlan for expertise in all things maker.
+- Thanks to Char for leading me down the mechanical keyboard rabbit hole.
+- Thanks to Peter B. for help soldering diodes and hot swap sockets.
+- Thanks Harlan for expertise in all things maker.

 ## Why the Klor?